thanks4opensource/tri2b-quad4me/README.md

 ##### RFIIE: Active pullup  <a name="RFIIE_active_pullup"></a>
-I have seen circuit designs which attempt to get around the trade-off inherent with pull-up resistors for open-drain lines (the lower the resistance the faster the rise time on the line but at the cost of more wasted power dissipation).
+I have seen circuit designs which attempt to get around the trade-off inherent with pull-up resistors for open-drain lines: The lower the resistance the faster the rise time on the line but at the cost of more wasted power dissipation.
 See [Rise Time](#rise_time), above.
 The circuits seem to work by detecting the voltage level on the line: When the line is near but not at zero volts the circuit switches in a parallel low-value resistor tied to Vdd to improve rise time, and then switches it back out when the voltage approaches Vdd leaving a higher-valued resistor to hold the line high without excess dissipation.

-Are there any off-the-shelf chips that implement this, likely with additional features and capabilities (multiple pull-up speeds, lockup protection, etc)?
+Are there any off-the-shelf chips that implement this, likely with additional features and capabilities (multiple pull-up speeds, latchup protection, etc)?
 Note that this solution is preferable to I2C buffer/driver chips, as those require a chip/channel for each chip/pin's connection to a communication line compared to one chip/circuit per line for active pullups.

 ##### RFIIE: GCC-ARM option for switch/case jump table optimization <a name="RFIIE_gcc_arm_option_for_switch/case_jump_table_optimization"></a>